 I also felt I was missing something when it came to facilitating couples to make the changes they craved, both in their thinking about their partner and in their actions with their partner.
 So I decided to take action so I could better help couples—and, maybe, myself.

-I’d been familiar with John Gottman’s research since graduate school, and I referred to some of his findings—the four predictors of divorce, for example—often in my private practice.
+I’d been familiar with Dr. John Gottman’s research since graduate school, and I referred to some of his findings—the four predictors of divorce, for example—often in my private practice.
 But I decided to delve more deeply into the Gottman Method.